withastro/docs/contributor-guides/translating-astro-docs.md

 </IslandsDiagram>
 ```

-Note that some of our components' labels are instead translated inside the language's respective `i18n/` files, as we explain in the [Translation Structure section](#2-ui-text).
+Note that some of our components' labels are instead translated inside the language's respective `i18n/` files.

-### Generated pages and dev-only warnings
+### Generated pages and warnings

 Some of our English page content is generated from outside sources, and must not be edited directly in this repository.
-We need to show dev-only warnings to prevent contributors from changing that English content here, and instead, guide them towards the proper source location of the English content.
+We show dev-only warnings to prevent contributors from changing that English content here, and instead, guide them toward the proper source location of the English content.

 However, these pages are translated directly here and **these warnings are not meant for translations**.

 For these generated pages (like `configuration-reference.mdx`), we recommend **ignoring and removing the note and component (including its import) from the file**, thus avoiding confusion for other translators thinking that this warning applies to translations as well.

-### Tutorials

-Some of our pages belong to tutorials, which are a linear sequence of lessons to introduce users to Astro concepts.
-They also include custom components that you can find the labels for translation in the language's `i18n/ui.ts` file, as described in the [Translation Structure section](#2-ui-text).

-Considering how distracting it would be to try to follow a tutorial with only some translated pages, we cannot merge partial tutorial translations, only fully translated ones.
-But, that's a huge job for one translator!
-We care about making our translator workflow sustainable, so we've made a few guidelines specifically for the tutorial pages to avoid burdening any contributor working on them:

-- Tutorial translation PRs are recommended to contain 1-3 lessons (each lesson is its own `.mdx` file) or a full unit if small (equivalent to a chapter of the tutorial).
-This is not only to help translators work in smaller units, but also allows reviewers to have smaller PRs to review.

-- All translations will be merged in a custom branch first, and then merged into `main` once the tutorial is 100% complete.
-No need to change anything in your PR workflow!
-Your PRs should be to the `main` branch, like any other translation PR, and we will take care of creating and changing the merge target to the custom branch set up by us.
-This allows the tutorial to be translated in smaller pieces, in the same way you would translate any other page, without making these changes go live on the docs site until the tutorial is fully translated.
+We also might include comments warning about specifics that should be done in translations, follow what's described and remove the comment in the translated file.

-## Adding a new language
+### Adding a new language

+> **Warning**
-> 🛑 **Please don’t add a new language without first consulting with the docs team in [the `#docs-i18n` channel on Discord](https://astro.build/chat).**
+> Please don’t add a new language without first consulting with the docs team in [the `#docs-i18n` channel on Discord](https://astro.build/chat).

-### Prerequisites
+#### Prerequisites

 To get started adding a language, you’ll need: